Sage-Bionetworks/synapseformation/README.md

 # synapseformation
-Client for using Synapse Formation templates.
+Client for using Synapse Formation Templates.